Seagnat

 The Seagnat Control System (sometimes spelled SeaGnat or Sea Gnat) is a British decoy system produced by System Engineering & Assessment (SEA) Ltd firing rounds produced by Chemring Countermeasures Ltd used on many NATO warships to safeguard against incoming missiles.

+It started development in 1973 as a collaborative NATO project involving the United States, Britain, Germany, Norway and Denmark.
+The system is compatible with a modified Mark 36 SRBOC launching system which means it could be used by any ship with the SBROC, though the Seagnat rounds are not directly interchangeable.
+It was selected for use on the British Type 23 frigate in 1985 and limited production started in 1986.
+It went into service in 1987 aboard HMS Argus.

 Mk245 infrared round deployed from USS Carney in the Mediterranean Sea.

 Each unit consists of six launchers that can be loaded with different rounds, depending on the threat: